-The LT®6106 is a versatile high side current sense amplifier.
+The LT®6107 is a versatile high side current sense amplifier designed for operation over a wide temperature range.
 Design flexibility is provided by the excellent device characteristics: 250μV maximum offset and 40nA maximum input bias current.
 Gain for each device is set by two resistors and allows for accuracy better than 1%.

-The LT6106 monitors current via the voltage across an external sense resistor (shunt resistor).
+The LT6107 monitors current via the voltage across an external sense resistor (shunt resistor).
 Internal circuitry converts input voltage to output current, allowing for a small sense signal on a high common mode voltage to be translated into a ground referenced signal.
 The low DC offset allows for monitoring very small sense voltages.
 As a result, a small valued shunt resistor can be used, which minimizes the power loss in the shunt.

-The wide 2.7V to 44V input voltage range, high accuracy and wide operating temperature range make the LT6106 ideal for automotive, industrial and power management applications.
-The very low power supply current of the LT6106 also makes it suitable for low power and battery operated applications.
+The wide 2.7V to 44V input voltage range, high accuracy and wide operating temperature range make the LT6107 ideal for automotive, industrial and power management applications.
+The very low power supply current of the LT6107 also makes it suitable for low power and battery operated applications.
+For applications not requiring the wide temperature range, see the LT6106.